AbdullahHendy/live-translation/examples/clients/android/README.md

 # Kotlin/Android Client

-Simple andorid/kotlin app for sending microphone audio to the live-translation server over WebSocket.
-It streams **raw PCM** audio in real time and logs server responses (transcription and translation).
+Simple Kotlin/Android app that captures microphone audio and sends it to the live-translation server over WebSocket.
+It streams **Opus-encoded** audio in real time and logs server responses (transcription and translation).

 ---